Summary:

 Halala Ruling didn't come from Hadith/Fiqh, but directly from the Quran

-Many modern Islamic apologists try to mislead people by suggesting that the controversial practice of Halala has nothing to do with Islam itself—that it was somehow invented later by scholars of Islamic jurisprudence (Fiqh).
+Many modern Islamic apologists try to mislead people by suggesting that the controversial practice of Halala has nothing to do with Islam itself, but it was somehow invented later by scholars of Islamic jurisprudence (Fiqh).

-But this claim is false.
-Halala is not just a scholarly opinion or a Fiqh interpretation—it’s a direct ruling from the Qur’an itself and has been unanimously accepted by all Muslim jurists throughout history.
+However, this claim is false.
+Halala is not just a scholarly opinion or a Fiqh interpretation, but it’s a direct ruling from the Qur’an itself and has been unanimously accepted by all Muslim jurists throughout history.

 The proof is in the Qur’an itself, Surah Al-Baqarah 2:230, which states: